NBISweden/AGAT/docs/gxf.md

     <start>, <end>
         Integers. <start> must be less than or equal to <end>.
 Sequence numbering starts at 1, so these numbers should be between 1 and the length of the relevant sequence, inclusive.
     <score>
         A floating point value.
-When there is no score (i.e. for a sensor that just records the possible presence of a signal, as "splice5" above) you must give something, by convention 0.
+When there is no score (i.e., for a sensor that just records the possible presence of a signal, as "splice5" above) you must give something, by convention 0.
     <strand>
         One of '+', '-' or '.'. '.' should be used when strand is not relevant, e.g. for dinucleotide repeats.
     <frame>
         One of '0', '1', '2' or '.'.
-'0' indicates that the specified region is in frame, i.e. that its first base corresponds to the first base of a codon.
-'1' indicates that there is one extra base, i.e. that the second base of the region corresponds to the first base of a codon, and '2' means that the third base of the region is the first base of a codon.
+'0' indicates that the specified region is in frame, i.e., that its first base corresponds to the first base of a codon.
+'1' indicates that there is one extra base, i.e., that the second base of the region corresponds to the first base of a codon, and '2' means that the third base of the region is the first base of a codon.
 If the strand is '-', then the first base of the region is value of <end>, because the corresponding coding region will run from <end> to <start> on the reverse strand.
     [group]
         An optional string-valued field that can be used as a name to group together a set of records.
 Typical uses might be to group the introns and exons in one gene prediction (or experimentally verified gene structure), or to group multiple regions of match to another sequence, such as an EST or a protein.
 See below for examples.

-    => All strings (i.e. values of the <seqname>, <feature> or <group> fields) should be under 256 characters long, and should not include whitespace.
+    => All strings (i.e., values of the <seqname>, <feature> or <group> fields) should be under 256 characters long, and should not include whitespace.
 The whole line should be under 32k long.
 A character limit is not very desirable, but helps write parsers in some languages.
 The slightly silly 32k limit is to allow plenty of space for comments/extra data.
     => Fields must be separated by TAB characters ('\t').

 Extra features of the format: